J95Ortiz/hangman-game/README.md

 ### PLANNING

-At the start of the project there were a few different ideas I was considering.
+At the start of the project, there were a few different ideas I was considering.
 I made a list of the different ideas and set out a basic structure for each.

-After doing some research into the different projects I was thinking, I decided to build a version of Hangman.
+After doing some research into the different projects I had in mind, I decided to build a version of Hangman.

 [Back to top](#contents)